OrionReed/tldraw-physics/README.md

 **Notes and Gotchas**
 - All geo shapes are treated as [convex hulls](https://en.wikipedia.org/wiki/Convex_hull)
 - Draw shapes use a very crude compound collider approach, where each vertex is turned into a sphere
+- There is no edge to the world, so rigidbodies will fall forever

 ## Known Issues
 - Simulation speed is not always consistent